Amitabh Bachchan: Return to success (2000–present)

-In 2019, he played the role of Badal Gupta in Sujoy Ghosh's Badla.
-Later that year, he made his Telugu debut in Surender Reddy's Sye Raa Narasimha Reddy as Gosayi Venkanna.
-He did Gulabo Sitabo in 2020 for which he received Filmfare Critics Award For Best Actor.
-In 2021, he appeared in Rumy Jaffery's mystery thriller Chehre along with Emraan Hashmi.
-In 2022, he did 5 films: Jhund, Runway 34, Brahmāstra: Part One – Shiva, Goodbye and Uunchai.
+In 2019, Bachchan appeared in Sujoy Ghosh's mystery thriller Badla.
+The film did a lifetime business of ₹1.38 billion worldwide to emerge a box office hit.
+The following year, he co-starred alongside Ayushmann Khurana in Shoojit Sircar's comedy drama Gulabo Sitabo, which won him Filmfare Award for Best Actor (Critics).
+He then collaborated with Emraan Hashmi for Chehre (2021), a critical and commercial failure.

-Now he is all set to appear in Nag Ashwin's Project K.
+The next year, Bachchan had five releases, out of which Ayan Mukerji's highly anticipated fantasy action-adventure film Brahmāstra: Part One – Shiva proved to be a hit as well as the highest-grossing Hindi film of 2022 while Jhund, Runway 34 and Uunchai didn't do well at ticket counters, but met with critical acclaim.
+In 2024, he played Ashwatthama in Nag Ashwin's Kalki 2898 AD, marking his Telugu debut.
+In 2024, he played Ashwatthama in Nag Ashwin's Kalki 2898 AD, marking his Telugu debut.
+Made on a budget of ₹600 crore, it opened to positive reception with Bachchan receiving immense praise for his performance.
+At the box office, it grossed more than ₹1000 crore to emerge a superhit as well as the second highest-grossing Indian film of 2024.

-Other work
+Other works

 Television appearances

 In 2000, Bachchan hosted the first season of Kaun Banega Crorepati (KBC), the Indian adaptation of the British television game show, Who Wants to Be a Millionaire?.
 The show was well received.
 A second season followed in 2005 but its run was cut short by Star Plus when Bachchan fell ill in 2006.
+He then returned to host the fourth season, and has hosted the show since.

 In 2009, Bachchan hosted the third season of the reality show Bigg Boss.

 In 2010, Bachchan hosted the fourth season of KBC.
 The fifth season started on 15 August 2011 and ended on 17 November 2011.
 The show became a massive hit with audiences and broke many TRP Records.
 CNN IBN awarded Indian of the Year- Entertainment to Team KBC and Bachchan.
-The Show also grabbed all the major Awards for its category.
+The show also grabbed all the major Awards for its category.

 The sixth season was also hosted by Bachchan, commencing on 7 September 2012, broadcast on Sony TV and received the highest number of viewers thus far.

-In 2014, he debuted in the fictional Sony Entertainment Television TV series titled Yudh playing the lead role of a businessman battling both his personal and professional life.
+In 2014, he debuted in the fictional Sony Entertainment Television TV series titled Yudh playing the lead role of a businessman battling in both his personal and professional lives.

-Voice-acting
+Voice acting

 Bachchan is known for his deep, baritone voice.
-He has been a narrator, a playback singer, and presenter for numerous programmes.
-Some prominent films featuring his narration are Satyajit Ray's 1977 film Shatranj Ke Khiladi. and Ashutosh Gowarikar's 2001 film Lagaan.
+He has been a narrator, a playback singer, and a presenter for numerous programmes.
+Some prominent films featuring his narration are Satyajit Ray's 1977 film Shatranj Ke Khiladi and Ashutosh Gowarikar's 2001 film Lagaan.

 He also has done voice-over work for the following movies: